softwareTestingResearch/pytest-ranking/README.md

 pytest --rank --rank-weight=0-1-0
 ```

-Weights are separated by ``-``.
-The first weight is for running faster tests, the second weight is for running recently failed tests, and the third weight is for running tests more similar to the changed `*.py` files since the last run.
+- Weights are separated by ``-``.
+    - The first weight is for running faster tests
+    - The second weight is for running recently failed tests
+    - The third weight is for running tests more similar to the changed `*.py` files since the last run.
-All weights must be integers or floats, and their sum will be normalized to 1.
+- All weights must be integers or floats, and their sum will be normalized to 1.
-A higher weight means that a corresponding heuristic is favored.
+- A higher weight means that a corresponding heuristic is favored.
 The default value is ``1-0-0``, which only prioritizes faster tests.

-### Optimizing test prioritization granularities
+### Optimizing test prioritization levels

-You can set at which granularity your test suite will be re-ordered by passing the optional `--rank-level` flag in one of these values: `put`, `function`, `module`, `dir`.
+You can set at which level of your test suite will be reordered, by passing the optional `--rank-level` flag in one of these values: `put`, `function`, `module`, `dir`.
 For example:

 ```bash
 pytest --rank --rank-level=function
 ```

-The smallest test item that can be re-ordered in the test suite in pytest is [parametrized unit test](https://docs.pytest.org/en/7.1.x/example/parametrize.html) (PUT). `put` ranks each PUT and re-arranges their execution order based on their assigned ranks;  `function` ranks each test function, parametrized values of that test function will follow pytest's default execution order; `module` ranks each test file, all tests in the test file will follow pytest's default execution order; `dir` ranks each test directory that hosts the test files, all tests hosted in the folder will follow the default order.
+- The smallest test item that can be reordered in pytest test suite is [parametrized unit test](https://docs.pytest.org/en/7.1.x/example/parametrize.html) (PUT).
+- This option allows you to set at which level the reordering takes place:
+    - `put` reorders the each PUT and re-arranges their order based on their assigned priority scores
+    - `function` reorders each test function, parametrized values of a test function follow their default order
+    - `module` reorders each test file, all tests in the test file follow their default order
+    - `dir` reorders each test directory, all tests within each directory follow their default order.

 ### Tracking heuristics from historical runs